clova-tool/CLOVA-tool/README.md

 # Acknowledgement

-We thank for the following codebases.
+We thank the following codebases.

 + [VISPROG](https://github.com/allenai/visprog) The architecture of our code is based on VISPROG (CVPR2023 best paper).
 Don't forget to check this great open-source work if you don't know it before!
 + [BLIP](https://github.com/salesforce/BLIP) Our prompt tuning scheme is evaluated and developed firstly on the BLIP code.